pingcap/docs-cn/tikv-configuration-file.md

 ### `info-log-dir`

 + The directory in which logs are stored
-+ Default value: ""
++ Default value: `""`

 ## rocksdb.titan

-Configuration items related to Titan
+Configuration items related to Titan.

 ### `enabled`